TradingPal/react-debbuger/README.md

-# react-debbuger
+# react-native-drag-debugger

-react-native component that let you see the console inside your app, in just one click
+react-native component that let you see the console inside your app, in just one tap

 ## Demo
 ![](http://i.giphy.com/3oz8xDUoOIPw1UCqJ2.gif)